The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Experiments Results

-\looseness=-1 Moreover, in Figures~\ref{fig:mistakes_claude_hanoi} and~\ref{fig:mistakes_claude_river}, we observe very different behavior from the Claude 3.7 Sonnet thinking model.
-In the Tower of Hanoi environment, the model's first error in the proposed solution often occurs much later, e.g., around move 100 for (N=10), compared to the River Crossing environment, where the model can only produce a valid solution until move 4.
+\looseness=-1 Moreover, by looking deeper into failure cases, shown in Figure~\ref{fig:puzzling_lrms2} for Claude-3.7-Sonnet thinking as well as Figures~\ref{fig:failure-move-n} and \ref{fig:failure-move-n-o3mini} in Appendix for other models, we observe inconsistencies in how models apply learned solution strategies across different problems and scales.
+Sometimes, models exhibit a non-monotonic failure behavior with respect to problem complexity—instances where models fail earlier in the solution sequence for higher $N$ values despite requiring longer overall solutions.
+For example, Figure~\ref{fig:puzzling_lrms2} shows that in Tower of Hanoi, failure happens at below 50 moves for $N=12$ but the model succeeds through more than 100 moves for $N=10$, contradicting the expectation that effective algorithmic planning and execution for the same puzzle should maintain consistent failure patterns.
+Also, we observe longer error-free sequences in some puzzle environments compared to others.
+For example, in the Tower of Hanoi environment, the model's first error in the proposed solution often occurs much later, e.g., around move 100 for (N=10), compared to the River Crossing environment, where the model can only produce a valid solution until move 4.
 Note that this model also achieves near-perfect accuracy when solving the Tower of Hanoi with (N=5), which requires 31 moves, while it fails to solve the River Crossing puzzle when (N=3), which has a solution of 11 moves.
-This likely suggests that examples of River Crossing with N$>$2 are scarce on the web, meaning LRMs may not have frequently encountered or memorized such instances during training.
+Although the branching factor for solution exploration in River Crossing is larger than in Tower of Hanoi, this analysis on the comparison of computational complexity between puzzles is asymptotic and doesn't hold for the small values of N in our experiments where collapse happens.
+The search space for a valid 11-move (N=3) River Crossing solution is vastly smaller than the search space for a 255-move (N=8) Tower of Hanoi solution where models begin to fail.
+This likely suggests that examples of River Crossing puzzle with larger N are less familiar for the model, meaning LRMs may not have frequently encountered such instances during training.
+At the end, LLMs (or LRMs) are complex artifacts and we cannot easily say which problem is easier or more complex for them only based on computational complexity and without knowing about their training data distribution.
+How they approach complexity does not necessarily corresponds to the actual computational complexity of the problem and more to the learned solution distributions.
+That's why our focus on complexity is mostly to track model behavior within each puzzle setting rather than between the puzzles.